 In this circumstance we have two logically possible choices.
 The first is that we interpret $\bA_\mu$ as the real electromagnetic potential which describes the photon.
 On the surface this looks natural since the photon is the only known massless gauge boson in nature.
 In this case $Z_\mu$ should be identified as the massive neutral spinon.
 But we have to take this interpretation with a grain of salt.
 This is because this tells that, unlike the Abelian superconductors, the non-Abelian superconductor keeps photon massless.
 This implies that the photon has nothing to do with the non-Abelian Meissner effect.

 The other choice is that, just as in ordinary superconductors we interpret the massive $Z_\mu$ as the massive photon.
 In this case the massive photon generates the same Meissner effect we have in ordinary superconductors in the non-Abelian Landau-Ginzburg theory.
-But in this case $\bA_\mu$ should be interpreted as the massless spinon which generates a long range force between different spins.
+But in this case $\bA_\mu$ should be interpreted as the massless spinon which generates a long range force on the spins.
 This is remarkable.

 A priori, it is hard to tell which interpretation is correct.
 But depending on which interpretation we choose, the physics of the two-gap superconductor becomes remarkably different.
-If we choose the first interpretation we must have
+If we choose the first interpretation, the coupling constant in front of $\bA_\mu$ should be $e$, so that we must have

 So, with $g=2e$ we can fix the mixing angle and $g'$ uniquely.
 From (\ref{e}) we have